AsiaR-community/.github/profile/README.md

 - Connect Asian useRs to each other
 - Identify Asian R speakers/participants and facilitate regular webinars, workshops
 - Build a strong enough community to host an AsiaR conference in 2023
 - Discuss and learn about best practices for nucleating and sustaining an engaged community.
-Specifically, address the lower participation of Asians, specifically Asian URMs in local meetups and international conferences like useR!, rstudio::conference.
+Specifically, address the lower participation of Asians, specifically Asian URMs in local meetups and international conferences like useR!, rstudio::conference, R@IISA etc,.
 - Engage with people from various backgrounds and organisations to understand how they lean on the community for assistance.

 ## Events